TechGrounds-Cloud8/cloud8-yismailmo/Week_3_work/SEC06.md

 Exercise
 Create a self-signed certificate on your VM.

+First I need to install required packages for OpenSSL, the open source SSL toolkit.

 Analyze some certification paths of known websites (ex. techgrounds.nl / google.com / ing.nl).